dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 .. code-block:: bash

-   dials.find_spots datablock.json nproc=8
+   dials.find_spots datablock.expt nproc=8

 Though will of course take a little longer to work through four sweeps.
 Here nproc=8 was assigned (for a core i7 machine.)
 The spot finding is independent from sweep to sweep but the spots from all sweeps may be viewed with

 .. code-block:: bash

-   dials.reciprocal_lattice_viewer datablock.json strong.refl
+   dials.reciprocal_lattice_viewer datablock.expt strong.refl

 Which will show how the four sweeps overlap in reciprocal space, as: